DallanQ/sleeping_gods_3/Manual.md

 ## Setup (page 4 & 5)
-Follow these instructions if you are starting a new campaign.
-If this is your first campaign, we recommend using the quick start guide first.
-If you are setting up the game to continue a campaign, turn to pg.
-32.

 1. Place the atlas in the center of the table and turn to pg.
 2. Place the ship in the sea region that contains the number 2 location.

 2. Place the ship board near the atlas.
 Place the correct side face up depending on number of players, 1-2 or 3-4, listed in the top right corner of the ship board.
 Place the ship action token on the ship board.
 Place 3 coins and 1 grain on the ship board.
 You start the game with these resources.